john-cd/rust_howto/src/categories/encoding/complex.md

 [![byteorder][byteorder-badge]][byteorder]  [![cat-encoding][cat-encoding-badge]][cat-encoding]

-`byteorder` can reverse the significant bytes of structured data.
+[`byteorder`][byteorder]⮳ can reverse the significant bytes of structured data.
 This may be necessary when receiving information over the network, such that bytes received are from another system.

 ```rust,editable
 {{#include ../../../deps/tests/endian-byte.rs}}